Underground Oil Tank Abandonment

 Thorough documentation is essential!

-Cedar Rock produces a report, signed by a NC Licensed Geologist, for every tank abandonment, which details each step of the procedure and documents the work with color photos taken at different stages of the tank abandonment.
+For each tank abandonment, Cedar Rock produces a report that details each step of the procedure and documents the work with color photos taken at different stages of the tank abandonment.
 The photos provide proof that the tank was fully cleaned of its contents and then properly abandoned.
+The report is signed by a NC Licensed Geologist.

 Photographic documentation demonstrates conclusively that the tank has been cleaned of its water and/or oil, and oily sludge contents.
 This documentation can be used to show potential buyers and other relevant stakeholders that the tank has indeed been properly cleaned and abandoned, and that there is no risk of the tank causing further problems due to leakage.
 Below are examples of the photos routinely included in a Cedar Rock abandonment report.

-UST after fluids pumped out and tank cleaned.
+Tank after fluids pumped out and pressure cleaning

 What about filling a tank with foam?

 The photo below shows a 1,000-gallon oil tank (approximately 10 feet long) that had been filled with foam.
-The tank subsequently filled with fluids which were pumped out by Cedar Rock.
-You can see that the foam had been in contact with the upper part of the tank but that in the course of time it has shrunk to a greatly reduced volume.
+Subsequently, the tank filled with fluids which were pumped out by Cedar Rock.
+You can see that the foam had been in contact with the upper part of the tank but had shrunk to a greatly reduced volume.
 When the metal rusts away the ground will eventually subside.
-The second photo demonstrates how foam shrinks in time.
+The second photo demonstrates how foam shrinks over time.

 Interior of a tank previously filled with foam, after pumping out 1,000 gallons of fluid that had entered the tank.